ninakali/ninakali.github.io/notes/win2/index.md

 ![](history/26_gem1.png)

-A year after the triumphant Windows reveal, and good ten months after Macinstosh, Digital Research presents a clone of Macintosh that runs on IBM PC.
+A year after the triumphant Windows reveal, and good ten months after Macinstosh.
+Windows was supposed to ship months ago, but is still nowhere to be seen.
+Digital Research presents a clone of Macintosh that runs on IBM PC.
 Even Steve Jobs seeminly praised the system.

 <details>
   <summary>Digital Research?
 Should I have known about them?</summary><div class="cut">